Dushyantgoswami/docs/docs/index.md

 ---
 title: "Development Portal"
-slug: "portal"
+slug: "index"
 ---

-# Development Portal
+# Documentation Portal

 This documentation is designed to help you build and interact with dYmension.
 It cover dYmension as a concept, explains the dYmension tech stack and documents procedures for deploying an application to dYmension.